arc12420/react-i-ii-review/lifecycle.md

 Use https://reactjs.org/docs/react-component.html#the-component-lifecycle and http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ to answer these on your own then compare answers as a group

 1. Each component has several `lifecycle methods` that you can override to do what?
+Override to run code at specific times

-2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
+2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)  Mounting, unmounting, updating, error handling

-3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)
+3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link) Constructor, render, component DidMount, componenet did update, shouldComponentUpdate

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. What's going on in this code?
+Consol logging "dwight saved the day"

 ```jsx
 import React, { Component } from "react";